iambrenko/note/README.md

 A simple RESTful API built with Spring Boot that allows users to create, retrieve, update, and delete notes.
 Notes are stored in a **List**.

+## Requirements
+- Java 17 or later
+- Maven 3.6 or later

 Run the application:

 The app runs by default at: http://localhost:8080